openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   .. image:: ../../../../shared/building_and_running_chapters/Images/PA_Rubric_LMS.png
      :alt: Image of a rubric in the LMS with call-outs for the criterion prompt and option names, explanations, and points

 Different criteria in the same assignment can have different numbers of options.
 For example, in the image above, the first criterion has three options and the second criterion has four options.

 .. note:: You can also include criteria that do not have options, but that do include a field where learners can enter feedback.
 For more information, see :ref:`PA Criteria Comment Field Only`.

 You can see both criterion and option names when you access assignment information for an individual learner.
 For more information, see :ref:`Accessing ORA Assignment Information`.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_Crit_Option_Names.png
    :width: 600
-   :alt: learner-specific assignment information with call-outs for criterion and option names
+   :alt: Learner-specific assignment information with call-outs for criterion and option names.

 When you create your rubric, decide how many points each option will receive, and make sure that the explanation for each option is as specific as possible.